 Meningoencephalitic form

-Brain cells are affected, which lead to complications of various kinds and even death.
-This form is characterized by psychological disorders, seizures and paralysis, as well as loss or blurring of consciousness, hallucinations.
+Brain cells are affected, which lead to various complications and even death.
+This form is characterized by psychological disorders, convulsions and paralysis, as well as loss or clouding of consciousness, hallucinations.

 Poliomyelitis form

 This form of the disease is very dangerous.
-Indeed, to all of the above symptoms, damage to the cervical spinal cord is added, as a result of which paralysis of the hands and neck occurs.
-After a person suffers an illness, at best he can remain disabled, at worst - die.
+After all, to all the above symptoms are added defeat cervical spine spinal cord, resulting in paralysis of the arms and neck.
+After a person has suffered from an illness, best case scenario he may remain disabled, or in the worst case, die.

-If you find a sucked tick on your body, in no case should you pull it out with "bare" fingers or try to squeeze it out like a regular pimple.
-It must be greased with vegetable oil and removed after 20 minutes with tweezers.
-At the same time, your movements should be smooth and circular.
-After you remove the tick from the body, place it in a jar, and treat the bite site with iodine or brilliant green.
+If you find a tick attached to your body, under no circumstances should you pull it out with your bare fingers or try to squeeze it out like a regular pimple.
+It needs to be lubricated vegetable oil and after 20 minutes remove it using tweezers.
+In this case, your movements should be smooth and circular.
+After you remove the tick from the body, place it in a jar and treat the bite site with iodine or brilliant green.

-But before processing, take a good look at the bite site.
-If you have not completely removed the tick, you should take an ordinary needle, disinfect it and take out part of the insect's body, like a common splinter.
+But before treating, carefully inspect the bite site.
+If you have not removed the tick completely, you should take a regular needle, disinfect it and remove part of the insect’s body, like an ordinary splinter.

-The jar in which you placed the tick must be taken to any medical institution, where it will be examined and the presence of the virus in it is confirmed or denied.
-Also, after a tick bite, pay close attention to your well-being and the condition of the skin.
-If within a month you have a fever or a rash on your skin, be sure to see your doctor.
+The jar in which you placed the tick must be taken to any medical institution, where it will be examined and the presence of the virus in it will be confirmed or denied.
+Also, after a tick bite, pay close attention to your well-being and condition. skin.
+If you have a fever or a skin rash within a month, be sure to consult a doctor.